OutSystems/OutSystems.SetupTools/docs/Get-OSServerPrivateKey.md

 ```

 ## DESCRIPTION
-This will returns the Outsystems platform server private key.
+This will returns the OutSystems platform server private key.
-Will throw an exception if the platform is not installed or if the key file doesn't exist.

 ## EXAMPLES